0rt/JAADB/README.md

 * HTTPS filter support

-Feature like https suppport needs way more coding knowledge and experience than who I am at the moment, hope the first two step will help me gaim some...
+Feature like https suppport needs way more coding knowledge and experience than who I've got at the moment, hope the first two step will help me gaim some...